European badger: Fur

 In winter, the fur on the back and flanks is long and coarse, consisting of bristly guard hairs with a sparse, soft undercoat.
 The belly fur consists of short, sparse hairs, with skin being visible in the inguinal region.
 Guard hair length on the middle of the back is 75–80 mm in winter.
 Prior to the winter, the throat, lower neck, chest and legs are black.
 The belly is of a lighter, brownish tint, while the inguinal region is brownish-grey.
 The general colour of the back and sides is light silvery-grey, with straw-coloured highlights on the sides.
 The tail has long and coarse hairs, and is generally the same colour as the back.
 Two black bands pass along the head, starting from the upper lip and passing upwards to the whole base of the ears.
 The bands sometimes extend along the neck and merge with the colour of the upper body.
 The front parts of the bands are 15 mm, and widen to 45–55 mm in the ear region.
 A wide, white band extends from the nose tip through the forehead and crown.
 White markings occur on the lower part of the head, and extend backwards to a great part of the neck's length.

-The summer fur is much coarser, shorter and sparser, and is deeper in colour, with the black tones becoming brownish, sometimes with yellowish tinges.
-Partial melanism in badgers is known, and albinos and leucistic individuals are not uncommon.
-Albino badgers can be pure white or yellowish with pink eyes, while leucistic ones are the same but with normal eyes instead.
-Erythristic badgers are more common than the former, being characterized by having a sandy-red colour on the usually black parts of the body.
+The summer fur is much coarser, shorter and sparser.
+It is also deeper in colour, with black tones becoming brownish and sometimes yellowish.

+Partial melanism is known to occur in badgers, and albinos and leucistic individuals are not uncommon.
+Albino badgers are either pure white or yellowish with pink eyes, while leucistic badgers are similar but have normal eyes.
+Erythristic badgers are more common than albinos, and are characterised by a sandy-red colour on the parts of the body that are usually black.
 Yellow badgers are also known.